 UPDATE 8/13/2019: TV is a treat for me now and not something I feel addicted to at all anymore.
 My life has been filled with so many other exciting things.
 Now I average just 5-8 hours a week, sometimes even less.

 Recommendation To Make Up For All The Lost Time Watching TV

-Manage Your Finances In One Place: Get a handle on your finances by signing up with Personal Capital.
-They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
-Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances.
-Now, I can just log into Personal Capital to see how my stock accounts are doing and when my CDs are expiring.
-I can also see how much I’m spending every month.
+Manage Your Finances In One Place For Free – Get a handle on your finances by signing up with Personal Capital.
+They are a free online platform that securely aggregates all your financial accounts in one place so you can see where you can optimize.
+They also offer other free financial tools to help you monitor your cash flow, stick to a budget, reduce fees in your 401(k) and track your net worth in realtime.
 Let Personal Capital track your finances so you can gain more freedom to do your own thing.
-Personal Capital takes less than one minute to sign up!
+It takes less than one minute to sign up!

 Invest Your Money Efficiently: Betterment, the leading digital wealth advisor, is an excellent choice for those who want the lowest fees and can’t be bothered with actively managing their money themselves once they’ve gone through the discovery process.
 All you’ll be responsible for is methodically contributing to your investment account over time to build wealth.
 In the long run, it is very hard to outperform any index, therefore, the key is to pay the lowest fees possible while being invested in the market.
 Let Betterment build a customized portfolio for you based on your risk tolerance.